Little Red Dots on FIRE: The Ability of Bursty Galaxies to Host an Abundant Population of High-Redshift AGN: Discussion

 \subsubsection{A Plausible Scenario to Match LRD Demographics}

 Focusing on the GTDA model, the set of modifications where we include only super Eddington-accreting, Eddington luminosity-limited AGN hosted within $M_\star>2\times10^{7} \ \rm M_{\odot}$ galaxies provides a promising simultaneous match to the shape of the observed LRD bolometric and LRD UV luminosity functions.
 This scenario is denoted by the dotted green line in the left two panels of Figure \ref{fig:LowL_Tension}.
 Note that, within the simple free-fall accretion model, this scenario predicts LRD bolometric and UV luminosity functions with shapes similar to those in the GTDA case; however, the GTDA model more closely reproduces the normalization of both observed relations.
-We therefore refer to this scenario in the GTDA model, henceforth, as our ``Plausible LRD Scenario".
+We therefore refer to this scenario in the GTDA model, henceforth, as our ``Plausible LRD Scenario''.

 While the modifications made in this scenario are plausible and offer a promising simultaneous match to both the UV and AGN bolometric luminosity functions, we do not propose that they provide hard constraints on the nature of LRDs.
 There are too many model assumptions and other modifications one could make with potentially degenerate effects to draw conclusions on the physical origin of LRDs from this work alone.
-Moreover, while predictions from our ``Plausible LRD Scenario" qualitatively match the shape of the observed LRD bolometric and LRD UV luminosity functions, they do not quantitatively match observations in all bins.
+Moreover, while predictions from our ``Plausible LRD Scenario'' qualitatively match the shape of the observed LRD bolometric and LRD UV luminosity functions, they do not quantitatively match observations in all bins.
 This scenario does, however, illustrate the types of motivated cuts and physical hypotheses that one can impose on AGN and their host galaxies to bring our predictions into better agreement with LRD demographics.
 It is also likely that there exists a fine-tuned set of modification parameters within the space explored here (i.e., more precise minimum stellar mass cut, maximum allowed Eddington luminosity ratio, and minimum Eddington accretion ratio cut) that would bring our predictions into closer quantitative agreement with observations.
+For example, allowing for moderately super-Eddington luminosities and/or lowering the minimum Eddington accretion ratio may alleviate the underabundance of sources in the $L_{\rm Bol}\sim 10^{45}$ erg/s bin.

 Note that our model that only excludes contributions from host galaxies with $M_\star<10^8 \ \rm M_\odot$ and makes no further modifications also provides a close match to the LRD bolometric luminosity function observed by \citet{Greene_2025}.
 However, this model is unable to reproduce the shape of the LRD UVLF.
 Moreover, this model is potentially in tension with clustering constraints presented by \citet{Matthee_2025} that suggest stellar masses of $M_\star \approx 5\times10^{7} \ \rm M_\odot$ for some LRDs and the recent observation of an LRD with an inferred host stellar mass of $M_\star \lesssim 10^{7.5} \ \rm M_\odot$ presented by \citet{Kokorev_2025}.